My recommendation is to need a family law attorney to file an emergency custody order.

 After I have drafted my petition and motion and gathered all my evidence, what do I do with it?

-You will need to go to the district clerk either where your old case is or if there is no prior case the county where your child is living.
+You will need to go to the district clerk either where your old case is or no prior case, the county where your child is living.
 Once there, file the documents with the clerk.

-You will need to bring originals of the documents and two or three copies.
-The clerk will stamp your documents, file the original, and give you your copies back.
+You will need to bring the originals of the documents and two or three copies.
+The clerk will stamp your documents, file the original, and return your copies.

-Depending on the county you are living in you may or may not be able to approach the Judge by getting signed up on the “uncontested” docket if that is the case you may be able to tell the judge the situation and get relief that day.
+Depending on the county you live in, you may or may not be able to approach the judge by getting signed up on the "uncontested" docket.
+If that is the case, you may tell the judge the situation and relief that day.

-However, not all county’s handle it that way you may not get an opportunity to speak with the judge at all and may have to wait for the judge to review the paperwork before finding out if the judge is going to grant your motion without a hearing.
+However, not all counties handle it that way.
+You may not get an opportunity to speak with the judge and may have to wait to review the paperwork before determining whether the judge will grant your motion without a hearing.

 The judge granted my emergency order.
 Now what?

-Once that hearing is held the opposing party will be given an opportunity to defend him or herself.
-You then should make sure to prepare for that hearing you will probably have to testify and present evidence.
+Once that hearing is held, the opposing party will be allowed to defend themself.
+You then should make sure to prepare for that hearing.
+You will probably have to testify and present evidence.